-One thing I’ve been overthinking: Getting from airport to hotel
+One thing I’ve been overthinking: Getting from the airport to the hotel

 It’s not the flights.